Are Home Insurance Premiums Tax Deductible in 2024?

 If you’re self-employed and regularly use part of your home as an office, then you may be able to claim the home office deduction.
 You can either take a simplified deduction or write off actual expenses, which include homeowners insurance and other home-related expenses.

 The portion of your homeowners insurance premium that you can deduct is based on the percentage of your home, in square footage, that’s used for business purposes.[2]
-So if your home measures 2,000 square feet and you regularly use 10% of that space as your home office, then you can deduct 10% of the amount you paid in homeowners insurance premiums.
+So if your home measures 2,000 square feet and you regularly use 10% of that space as your home office, you can deduct 10% of the amount you paid in homeowners insurance premiums.

 How to Claim the Home Office Deduction